Abraham Lincoln (captain): Death

-One day in May 1786, Abraham Lincoln was working in his field with his three sons when he was shot from the nearby forest and fell to the ground.
+One day in May 1786, Lincoln was working in his field with his three sons when he was shot from the nearby forest and fell to the ground.
 The eldest boy, Mordecai, ran to the cabin where a loaded gun was kept, while the middle son, Josiah, ran to Hughes' Station for help.
 Thomas, the youngest, stood in shock by his father.
 From the cabin, Mordecai observed a Native American come out of the forest and stop by his father's body.
 The Native American reached for Thomas, either to kill him or to carry him off.
 Mordecai took aim and shot the Native American in the chest, killing him.

-Tradition states that Captain Abraham Lincoln was buried next to his cabin, which is now the site of Long Run Baptist Church and Cemetery near Eastwood, Kentucky.
-A stone memorializing Captain Abraham Lincoln was placed in the cemetery in 1937.
+Tradition states that Lincoln was buried next to his cabin, which is now the site of Long Run Baptist Church and Cemetery near Eastwood, Kentucky.
+A stone memorializing Lincoln was placed in the cemetery in 1937.

 Bathsheba Lincoln was left a widow with five underage children.
 She moved the family away from the Ohio River, to Washington County, where the country was more thickly settled and there was less danger of a Native American attack.
 Under the law then operating, Mordecai Lincoln, as the eldest son, inherited two-thirds of his father's estate when he reached the age of twenty-one, with Bathsheba receiving one-third.
 The other children inherited nothing.
 Life was hard, particularly for Thomas, the youngest, who got little schooling and was forced to go to work at a young age.

 In later years Thomas Lincoln would recount the story of the day his father died, to his son, Abraham Lincoln, the future sixteenth president of the United States of America.
 "The story of his death by the Indians," the president later wrote, "and of Uncle Mordecai, then fourteen years old, killing one of the Indians, is the legend more strongly than all others imprinted on my mind and memory."